 (The young people should be aged between 5 and 25 years.)

-The projects should have a beneficial effect on the community outside of the group, therefore a project that just keeps youngsters off the street is not acceptable.
-It should be aimed at reducing and/or preventing crime, well established, and with benefits already being achieved.
+The projects should have a beneficial effect on the community outside of the group, and it should be aimed at reducing and/or preventing crime in the county, be well established, and with benefits already being achieved.

-Some of the winners attending the ceremony are themselves vulnerable youngsters, some on the edge of crime or antisocial behaviour, but usually they have one thing in common – they have never been to London or had a trip on a ‘Big Bus’ or the ‘London Eye’.
-Equally, more often than not they have never been winners, either individually or as a group.
-National Crimebeat is a means to give them recognition, confidence and self-belief.
+Some of the winners attending the ceremony are themselves vulnerable youngsters, some on the edge of crime or antisocial behaviour.
+Equally, more often than not they have never been winners either individually or as a group.
+National Crimebeat is a means to give them the recognition, they deserve, confidence and self-belief.